yoniblum/ENG4000-Team-A-F/README.md

 ### Final Release

 ### [System Health Reporting Application](docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md)
-Built by [Siddharth Bhardwaj](https://github.com/SidB16), this is the final release documentation of this end-to-end solution.
+Built and documented by [Siddharth Bhardwaj](https://github.com/SidB16), this is the final release documentation of this end-to-end solution.
 This solution integrates with the automated pumping device (covered in subsequent sections) as a fault detection and down-time mitigation component.